Zaneham/Ternary_inference/paper/PAPER.md

 ## Acknowledgments

-This work stands on the shoulders of giants—many of whom history has overlooked.
+This work stands on the shoulders of giants, many of whom history has overlooked.

 **Nikolay Brusentsov** and the Setun development team at Moscow State University, whose balanced ternary computer (1958) proved that alternative computational paradigms could outperform binary in reliability and elegance.
 The Setun ran for 17 years while its Western counterparts required constant maintenance.

-**Kateryna Yushchenko** (1919-2001), Ukrainian computer scientist who invented pointers (indirect addressing) in 1955—nine years before they were "discovered" in the West.
+**Kateryna Yushchenko** (1919-2001), Ukrainian computer scientist who invented pointers (indirect addressing) in 1955, nine years before they were "discovered" in the West.
 Her Address Programming Language was used across the Soviet Union for ballistic calculations and space exploration.
 Expelled from university as a "daughter of enemies of the people," she persevered to become the first woman in the USSR to receive a PhD in programming.

 **Grace Hopper** (1906-1992), who invented the first compiler and proved that computers could be programmed in human-readable languages.
-Her work on COBOL democratized programming and her philosophy—"It's easier to ask forgiveness than permission"—drives innovation to this day.
+Her work on COBOL democratised programming and her philosophy ("It's easier to ask forgiveness than permission") drives innovation to this day.

 **Sister Mary Kenneth Keller** (1913-1985), the first woman in America to earn a PhD in Computer Science (1965).
 A Catholic nun who helped develop BASIC, she believed computers should be accessible to everyone, not just mathematicians and engineers.
 She founded the computer science department at Clarke College and spent her career making computing education available to all.